famez/ProxyDLP/README.md

 - You must configure your client machines to trust this CA certificate
 - The proxy inspects and decodes traffic from supported AI platforms
 - All activity is logged and linked to the user or session that initiated it
+- Default user is admin and password is admin (can be changed after installation)

 ---